 The Finding home Series

-This is a four-book contemporary fiction series that is very much inspired by my life growing up in a Scientology-style cult until I got out at 17 – as well as how life was when I got out.
+This is a complete, four-book contemporary fiction series that is very much inspired by my life growing up in a Scientology-style cult until I got out at 17 – as well as how life was when I got out.
 Similar in tone and sweetness to Bridge to Terabithia, but not quite as sad.
 Very similar to books like The Fault in Our Stars (but with better writing and less manipulation), All the Bright Places, The Astonishing Color of After, Wonder, and The Impossible Knife of Memory.
+The story follows Josh as he deals with abuse, grief, loneliness, and anger while trying to escape the cult he’s been born and raised in.
+As the books unfold, Mary becomes the second protagonist and we get to watch these two sweet, sensitive young people trying to find their way to a loving, healed, peaceful home.
+Hopefully together.
+A coming-of-age saga that spans about five years.

 First, is my novelization of my childhood in a Scientology splinter cult.
 Good for a solid ugly cry, this is a clean, uplifting, but at times very serious coming of age story.
 Appropriate for kids from eleven years up.